argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 </details><p>

-That's all we need to deal with our database.
-Once our embedding model is downloaded (as shown in the previous section using `lancedb`), we can instantiate the class, downloading the database to wherever the app is deployed (in this case, in the Hugging Face Space where we will deploy it), and we will be ready to go:
+With our `Database` class in place, we've successfully bridged the gap between our chatbot's conversational flow and the knowledge stored in our database.
+Now, let's bring everything together!
+Once we've downloaded our embedding model  (the script will do it automatically), we can instantiate the `Database` class, effectively deploying our database to the desired location - in this case, our Hugging Face Space.

+This marks a major milestone in our chatbot development journey.
+With our database integrated and ready for action, we're just a step away from unleashing our chatbot's full potential.

 ```python
 database = Database(settings=settings)  # The settings can be seen in the following snippet